Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ### `GET /climate-field-view-credentials/{id}`

 Get a Climate Field View credentials object by its id.
-If during a background processing for Fields or Operations file we detect that this credentials is no longer valid, the value of valid will be changed to false.
+If during background processing we detect that this credential is no longer valid, the value of valid will be changed.

 #### Response